danger/design/README.md

 The key font is [Prodotto In Cina](http://www.dafont.com/prodotto-in-cina.font), which is available [for free here](http://www.dafont.com/prodotto-in-cina.font).
 It is also embedded inside this repo in the [fonts](fonts/) folder.

+### Keynote file

+The keynote file for this ["Danger in 15m" talk](https://speakerdeck.com/orta/danger-in-15m) is inside the [keynote](keynote/).
+It's not perfect,  it wasn't made for sharing initially, and it might be out of date.
+However, if you improve the template I'd love a PR improving it.

 ### Images

 ![Danger Hero Shot@2x](images/danger_hero_shot@2x.png)